Getting Started

 Scheduler pods are in CrashLoopBackOff or Error state.
 This is because the setup is not complete.

-kubectl get pod -n spaceone
+kubectl get pod -n cloudforet

 NAME READY STATUS RESTARTS AGE